Cognitive-behavioral therapy exercises for anxiety is a popular and effective therapeutic approach to help you manage your symptoms.

-- Fact or Opinion: This worksheet is used by the therapist to help their client distinguish facts from their own beliefs.
+Fact or Opinion: The therapist uses this worksheet to help clients distinguish facts from their own beliefs.
 The therapist helps the client understand the difference by challenging the client’s views against the truth.
 This worksheet consists of 16 statements that the client has to distinguish as fact or opinion.

-- Cognitive restructuring: This worksheet based therapeutic technique helps individuals suffering from irrational thoughts, challenge, and question their views.
-The client is required to note down the “Thoughts to be questioned,” and write down evidence for and against these thoughts, the client then has to identify if these thoughts are facts or judgments.
+Cognitive restructuring: This worksheet based therapeutic technique helps individuals suffering from irrational thoughts challenge and question their views.
+The client must note down the “Thoughts to be questioned” and write down evidence for and against these thoughts; the client then must identify if these thoughts are facts or judgments.

 - Next, the client distinguishes if it is an absolute truth or if there is an area of grey in between.
-Finally, the client has to decide if the thought is valid or if it is just an assumption.
-This therapeutic technique can also be done in the form of verbal exchange between the therapist and the client too.
+Finally, the client has to decide if the thought is valid or just an assumption.
+This therapeutic technique can be done in a verbal exchange between the therapist and the client.

 Can I do cognitive behavioral therapy on my own?

 Yes, you can do CBT by yourself.
 Most people don’t have access to a CBT therapist; maybe they’re not close to one or are not in the network, and self-directed CBT can help anxiety and depression when CBT techniques are used.

 Studies have shown people didn’t see a 100% improvement but felt noticeably less anxious and depressed.